LeDragoX/LeDragoX/.github/SPONSORS.md

 ### ~ [Win Debloat Tools](https://github.com/LeDragoX/Win-Debloat-Tools)

 My variety of scripts to optimize and configure _Windows_ as i would like... **DEBLOATED**.
-This project includes automatic daily upgrade of softwares found on package managers, fine-tuning for certain aspects of the system and possibility to customize some tweaks through graphical interface.
-You can also install multiple softwares with a few clicks, silently and with a wide gamma of possibilities.
+This project includes automatic daily upgrade of Softwares found on package managers, fine-tuning for certain aspects of the system and possibility to customize some tweaks through graphical interface.
+You can also install multiple Softwares with a few clicks, silently and with a wide gamma of possibilities.

 ### ~ [Linux Script](https://github.com/LeDragoX/linux-script)